 Ways to give

-How can you support the work of the Foundation?
+How can you support the work of Sustainability?

 The culture of giving has long been part of the St Stithians history and ethos.
 In fact, Saints owes its existence to the generous legacy of our founders, Albert Charles Collins and William Mountstephens, and donations from successive generations of parents and alumni who have helped to build this great College.
 We teach all who pass through the corridors of St Stithians that “to whom much is given, much is expected”.